DailySoccer/EpicEleven/README.md

 - There has to be a variable set in the deployment enviroment to specify the config file.
 This variable is called $CONFIG_FILE and is referenced from the Procfile.
 To set this variable from the command line, use:

-  + heroku config:add --app staging CONFIG_FILE=staging.conf
+  + heroku config:add --app dailysoccer-staging CONFIG_FILE=staging.conf
-  + heroku config:add --app production CONFIG_FILE=production.conf
+  + heroku config:add --app dailysoccer CONFIG_FILE=production.conf